AdobeDocs/experience-manager-cloud-service.en/help/journey-sites/demos-add-on/screens.md

 ![Entrance landscape](assets/entrance-landscape.jpg)

-## End of the Journey? {#end-of-journey}
+## What's Next {#what-is-next}

-Congratulations!
-You have completed the AEM Reference Demos Add-On journey including the We.Cafe demo setup for AEM Screens!
-You should now:
+Now that you have completed this part of the AEM Reference Demo Add-On journey you should:

 * Know the basics of AEM Screens.
 * Understand the We.Cafe demo content.
 * Know how to configure AEM Screens for We.Cafe.

 You are now ready to explore the capabilities of AEM Screens using your own demo sites.
+Continue to the next section of the journey, [Manage Your Demo Sites,](manage.md) where you will learn about the tools available to help you manage your demo sites and how to remove them.

-However AEM Screens is a powerful tool and there are many additional options available.
-Check out some of the additional resources available in the [Additional Resources section](#additional-resources) to learn more about the features you saw in this journey.
+You can also check out some of the additional resources available in the [Additional Resources section](#additional-resources) to learn more about the features you saw in this journey.

 ## Additional Resources {#additional-resources}